 We will explore every avenue of possible compensation.
 If applicable, our social security disability lawyers can help you with related claims such as Workers’ Compensation and Personal Injury.
 That’s the law practice Montagna Klein Camden is known for.

-Our SSDI lawyers understand that the importance of your case lies not only in financial support, but also in the medical care you need, which may be provided by the Federal Medicare program after you win your case.
+Our social security and disability lawyers understand that the importance of your case lies not only in financial support, but also in the medical care you need, which may be provided by the Federal Medicare program after you win your case.

 We represent clients on a contingency fee basis.
 This means that we don’t get paid unless you win.
 We’re very confident in our ability to get you the benefits you deserve.